 New York state has passed a ban on electrocuting fur-farmed animals, and New York City is considering a ban on the sale of fur.

-In October 2020, Wellesley, MA became the first municipality in the United States outside of California to pass a ban on new fur sales.
-Weston, MA has since banned new fur sales, joining Wellesley.
+In October 2020, Wellesley, Massachusetts became the first municipality in the United States outside of California to pass a ban on new fur sales.
+Weston and Brookline have since banned new fur sales in Massachusetts.